kyReid/Write-Ups/OverTheWire_Bandit.md

 -----END RSA PRIVATE KEY-----
 ```

 I saved the key to a file in a new folder in the tmp directory.
-Then i used chmod 600 to set permissions only to myself.
-Afterwards i used ssh to gain access to the next level.
+Then I used `chmod 600` to set permissions only to myself.
+Afterwards, I used `ssh` to gain access to the next level.

 ```console
 bandit16@bandit:/tmp/kyle$ chmod 600 bandit17
 bandit16@bandit:/tmp/kyle$ ssh -i bandit17 bandit17@localhost
 ```

-## Level 17 -> 18
+---

-**Level Goal**
+## Level 17 to 18

-There are 2 files in the homedirectory: passwords.old and passwords.new.
+There are 2 files in the homedirectory: **passwords.old and passwords.new**.
 The password for the next level is in passwords.new and is the only line that has been changed between passwords.old and passwords.new

 **NOTE: if you have solved this level and see ‘Byebye!’ when trying to log into bandit18, this is related to the next level, bandit19**